 Do Phishing Simulations Work?
 Yes, No, Maybe…

-As a backdrop, Cyentia Institute recently released a research report which mined the millions of datasets we’ve pulled into our Elevate Security Platform.
+As a backdrop, Cyentia Institute recently released a research report which mined the billions of datasets we’ve pulled into our Elevate Security Platform.
 We have visibility into phishing simulations, email security tooling, web gateways, identity solutions, data loss prevention tools, etc. If an employee is doing something, good or bad, we can see that.
 This is tremendously powerful, because our customers enjoy insights into workforce decisions and can begin to see if there’s correlation across their tooling.
 This allows them to see whether efforts such as phishing simulations, training or other work is having the impact they’d expect, such as whether it’s reducing employee mistakes, decreasing business risks such as ransomware, and more.

 To answer the question, “do they work?” we legitimately need to align on, “for what purpose?” and “to what end?”
 Without knowing the organizational goal, it’s all too easy to have significantly polar opposite opinions on their efficacy.